curl/curl/docs/cmdline-opts/vlan-priority.md

 # `--vlan-priority`

 Set VLAN priority as defined in IEEE 802.1Q.
-(Added in 8.9.0).

 This field is set on Ethernet level, and only works within a local network.